-To establish the reasonableness of child care costs, the Housing Connect will use the schedule of child care costs from the local welfare agency.
-Families may present, and the Housing Connect will consider, justification for costs that exceed typical costs in the area.
+To establish the reasonableness of child care costs, Housing Connect will use the schedule of child care costs from a qualified local entity that either subsidizes child care costs or licenses child care providers.
+Families may present, and Housing Connect will consider, justification for costs that exceed typical costs in the area.